Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Conclusion

-Building upon the simultaneously estimated instantaneous TDOAs obtained by P-TDOA, we establish an efficient downlink mobile target localization method.
-The newly proposed method decouples the unknown position parameters from other parameters, offering several advantages over state-of-the-art sequential TOA-based methods.
-Firstly, it achieves higher localization accuracy.
-Secondly, it reduces the number of required anchors, with only four anchors being sufficient in 2D scenarios.
-Lastly, theq1e complete solution process requires only simple linear operations, avoiding complex nonlinear optimization or iterations, making the method computationally efficient and easy to implement.
+We perform comprehensive theoretical analysis and extensive simulations, demonstrating that the proposed P-TDOA method outperforms existing methods and closely approaches the CRLB for TDOA estimation.
+Building upon the concurrent TDOA estimates provided by P-TDOA, the TDOA-based localization approach for mobile targets exhibits several advantages over state-of-the-art sequential measurement-based methods.
+First, it achieves higher localization accuracy.
+Second, it reduces the number of required anchors, with only three anchors being sufficient in 2D scenarios.
+Finally, the solution process involves only simple linear operations, avoiding complex nonlinear optimization or iterative calculations, which makes the method computationally efficient and easy to implement.

-Regarding future work, several issues warrant further research.
-First, the proposed P-TDOA method utilizes several frames of data, which impacts real-time capability.
-We will further investigate how to enhance the adaptability and efficiency of P-TDOA in real-time applications.
-Additionally, while P-TDOA eliminates the unknown clock parameters of mobile targets and focuses on localization, clock synchronization for passive targets remains unresolved.
-It is worth exploring how to achieve clock synchronization within the framework of P-TDOA.
+Several aspects warrant further investigation.
+First, since P-TDOA utilizes data from multiple frames, real-time performance is affected.
+We will explore strategies to enhance the adaptability and efficiency of P-TDOA in real-time applications.
+Additionally, while P-TDOA successfully eliminates unknown clock parameters and focuses on localization, clock synchronization for passive targets remains an open issue.
+Future research will focus on how to achieve clock synchronization within the P-TDOA framework.